 Free Rooms & Reloads

-Should you wish to pay and play then there’s a 300% first deposit bonus (£5 to £20) and more bonuses for all deposits thereafter.
+Should you wish to pay and play then there’s 120 free bingo tickets on first deposit and more bonuses for all deposits thereafter.
 The free bingo rooms and bonuses are one of the biggest differences between Kingdom and other recent additions – Sweet Shop and Deep Sea.

 Beyond that though there isn’t too much to shout about because Kingdom Of Bingo is simply a replication of Season, Rio, Wish, Treasure, Sparkly, Crocodile etc. That means lots of free bingo rooms, 75 ball and 90 ball games, plus slots.
 These are joined by daily jackpots and regular promotions including the weekly free bingo game for depositors every Friday.